Cinema of Japan: Early silent era

-The kinetoscope, first shown commercially by Thomas Edison in the United States in 1894, was first shown in Japan in November 1896.
+The kinetoscope, first shown commercially by Thomas Edison in the U.S. in 1894, was first shown in Japan in November 1896.
 The Vitascope and the Lumière Brothers' Cinematograph were first presented in Japan in early 1897, by businessmen such as Inabata Katsutaro.
 Lumière cameramen were the first to shoot films in Japan.
 Moving pictures, however, were not an entirely new experience for the Japanese because of their rich tradition of pre-cinematic devices such as gentō (utsushi-e) or the magic lantern.
 The first successful Japanese film in late 1897 showed sights in Tokyo.

-In 1898 some ghost films were made, such as the Shirō Asano shorts Bake Jizo (Jizo the Spook / 化け地蔵) and Shinin no sosei (Resurrection of a Corpse).
+In 1898, some ghost films were made, such as the Shirō Asano shorts Bake Jizo (Jizo the Spook / 化け地蔵) and Shinin no sosei (Resurrection of a Corpse).
 The first documentary, the short Geisha no teodori (芸者の手踊り), was made in June 1899.
 Tsunekichi Shibata made a number of early films, including Momijigari, an 1899 record of two famous actors performing a scene from a well-known kabuki play.
 Early films were influenced by traditional theater – for example, kabuki and bunraku.